nhm-herpetology/museum-NGS-training/Unit_03/Molecular_Lab/README.md

   * 400 uL Hyb S
   * 10 mL Wash Buffer
   * 39.6 mL Nuclease-free Water
  >Once made this buffer can be stored at 4 C for 1 month.
-If you have a small number of captures, you can half the recipe to 200 uL Hyb S, 5 mL Wash Buffer, and 19.8 uL water.
+If you have a small number of captures, you can half the recipe to 200 uL Hyb S, 5 mL Wash Buffer, and 19.8 mL water.

 4. Transfer 500 uL of **Wash Buffer X** to three 1.5 mL tubes.
 Place all three tubes on the 65 C heat block.
 >The buffer needs to be warmed for the bead washing we will do later